fykee007-arch/Backrooms/README.md

                 end
                 ESPManager.ActiveHighlights = {}

+                -- Remove Drawings
-                for _, item in ipairs(ESPManager.ActiveBoxes) do
+                for _, item in ipairs(ESPManager.ActiveDrawings) do
                     if item.box then item.box:Remove() end
-                end
+                    if item.dist then item.dist:Remove() end
-                ESPManager.ActiveBoxes = {}

-                for _, item in ipairs(ESPManager.ActiveDistances) do
-                    if item.text then item.text:Remove() end
+                    if item.name then item.name:Remove() end
-                end
+                    if item.health then item.health:Remove() end
-                ESPManager.ActiveDistances = {}

-                for _, item in ipairs(ESPManager.ActiveSkeletons) do
                     if item.lines then
                         for _, line in ipairs(item.lines) do
                             line:Remove()
                         end
                     end
                 end
-                ESPManager.ActiveSkeletons = {}
+                ESPManager.ActiveDrawings = {}
                 return
             end

-            -- Processa todos os players
+            -- Processa players
             local players = Players:GetPlayers()
             for _, player in ipairs(players) do
                 if player ~= LocalPlayer then
                     local character = player.Character
                     if character and character:FindFirstChild("Humanoid") then
+                        local humanoid = character.Humanoid
                         local team = player.Team
                         local isEnemy = team ~= LocalPlayer.Team

-                        -- Define cores baseado no time
+                        -- Define cor baseada no time
                         local color
                         if Config.ESP.TeamCheck.Enabled then
                             color = isEnemy and Config.ESP.TeamCheck.EnemyColor or Config.ESP.TeamCheck.TeamColor